misalcedo/bloom/README.md

 We can sign gem output and install with high security to secure our supply chain.
 See [RubyGems - Security](https://guides.rubygems.org/security/) for more details.

 # Benchmark
 The benchmarks can be run via `rake bench`.
+The following run was captured using a GitHub workspace:

 ```
 $ rake bench